surya-kangeyan/CS257---final-project/README.md

 ### Step 3 - Execute Queries
-Each queries are placed in a separate .py file with two/three implementations.
+Each query is placed in a separate .py file with two/three implementations.

 ##### Implementation 1 - Python
 Using pure python script, we retrieve the query result from redis server.